The Supreme Court of Appeal in Bahrain has upheld a 10-year-jail sentence on photojournalist Ahmad Humaidan.

 Twenty-six other defendants were also sentenced to 10 years in jail, while another three received three-year terms.
-Three more were acquitted.'Outrageous'
+Three more were acquitted.

 Separately on Saturday, prominent human rights activist Maryam al-Khawaja was detained while trying to enter Bahrain, reportedly to visit her father, the activist Abdulhadi al-Khawaja, who is in jail.

-Mr Khawaja's lawyer, Mohammed al-Jishi, said Ms Khawaja, the co-director of the Bahrain Centre for Human Rights, was denied entry and told that she had been stripped of her Bahraini citizenship.
+Mr Khawaja's lawyer, Mohammed al-Jishi, said Ms Khawaja, the co-director of the Gulf Centre for Human Rights, was denied entry and told that she had been stripped of her Bahraini citizenship.

 She was later granted a visa but was detained for seven days, Mr Jishi told AFP.